oakserver/acorn/README.md

 [![ci](https://github.com/oakserver/acorn/workflows/ci/badge.svg)](https://github.com/oakserver/acorn)

-Rapidly develop and iterate on RESTful APIs using a strongly typed router designed for Deno CLI and Deno Deploy.
+Rapidly develop and iterate on RESTful APIs using a strongly typed router designed for Deno CLI, Deno Deploy and Bun.

+## Usage

+### Under Deno CLI or Deploy

+You need to import the package into your code:

 ```ts
 import { Router } from "jsr:@oak/acorn/router";